Lionel Kearns: Career

-In 1966, after a year of field work on the island of Trinidad, Kearns returned to Canada to take a position in the English Department at the newly established Simon Fraser University in Burnaby, where he taught for the next twenty years, with the exception of 1982-83, when he was the Writer in Residence at Concordia University in Montreal.
+In 1966, after a year of field work on the island of Trinidad, Kearns returned to Canada to take a position in the English Department at the newly established Simon Fraser University in Burnaby, where he taught for the next twenty years, with the exception of 1982–83, when he was the Writer in Residence at Concordia University in Montreal.

-Kearns' early publications were mostly based in print.
+Kearns's early publications were mostly based in print.
 His books, such as By the Light of the Silvery McLune: Media Parables, Poems, Signs, Gestures, and Other Assaults on the Interface (1969), and Convergences (1984), reflected his focus on language and his novel approaches to literary presentation.
 In later years, he embraced newly developing technologies and applications, which allowed him to combine graphics, hyperlinked text, audio, and video.
 His work, which blurred the line between traditional forms and digital media, made him a pioneer in the widening field of electronic literature.
 He is a key figure in the evolution of poetry in the digital age.

 Kearns first published book, Songs of Circumstance (1963) presented a study of variable meter in oral poetry, focusing on breath groups that exist in emotionally textured speech.
 The book proposed a new type of page notation for poems, called "Stacked Verse", which featured a vertical line called a "stress axis" running through the prominent syllable of each "stacked-foot" of an utterance.
 Kearns used a set of his own poems to illustrate the system.
 Although he eventually abandoned this notation as impractical, given the constraints of typesetting at that time, "Stacked-Verse" was discussed in a variety of literary publications, drawing international attention to his early work.
 In 1964, the American Beat writer, Jack Kerouac, wrote, "Lionel Kearns is brilliant, that's mah opinion!"